-Projects Currently Under Construction: The System is currently constructing auxiliary lanes on the Mainline between I-595 and Peters Road in Broward County, widening and adding express lanes to various segments of the Veterans Expressway in Hillsborough County and SR-821 in Miami-Dade County, the First Coast Expressway project in Clay and Duval counties, a new interchange on the Mainline at SR-417 in Orange County, and infrastructure improvements at the Fort Pierce and Okahumpka service plazas along the Mainline.
+Projects Currently Under Construction: The System is currently widening and adding express lanes to various segments of the Veterans Expressway in Hillsborough County, the Beachline West Expressway in Orange County, the Mainline in Orange County, and SR-821 (HEFT) in Miami-Dade County.
+Additional projects under construction include the First Coast Expressway in Clay and Duval counties, interchange improvements at Sunrise Boulevard on the Mainline in Broward County, ramp improvements at the I-75 / Mainline interchange in Sumter County, the SunTrax toll testing facility in Polk County, and infrastructure improvements at the Fort Pierce service plaza.